One Risk Down, Another Up: Cross-Risk Interactions Induced by LLM Defenses: Discussion and Conclusion

 \section{Discussion and Conclusion}

-This paper presents the first systematic study of unintended interactions induced by LLM defense mechanisms.
-While prior work focuses on individual risks in isolation, we reveal that defenses targeting one risk (e.g., safety) often exacerbate others (e.g., fairness or privacy), leading to harmful cross-risk interactions.
-To address this, we propose $\mathsf{CrossRiskEval}$, a modular evaluation framework that quantifies risk variations across multiple dimensions.
-Our empirical investigation across 14 defense-deployed LLMs, encompassing 12 representative defense strategies, uncovers significant side effects, including increased bias, privacy leakage, and misuse susceptibility.
-Furthermore, we conduct a neuron-level analysis and identify \textit{conflict-entangled neurons} that simultaneously affect multiple risks in opposing directions.
-Their activation trends align with task-level behavioral changes, offering mechanistic insight into the emergence of these unintended effects.
-Our findings call for a shift toward holistic, interaction-aware defense evaluation in LLMs, and lay the foundation for more balanced and trustworthy model alignment in future work.

-\mypara{Implications of Cross-Risk Interactions.} Our findings reveal that defenses targeting a single risk dimension—such as fairness or privacy—can inadvertently trigger severe degradations in other critical dimensions, including safety violations, biased outputs, and private data leakage.
-These unintended effects are not merely performance trade-offs, but can result in harmful behaviors with real-world consequences, such as facilitating misinformation, reinforcing discrimination, or exposing confidential user data.
-They expose a critical blind spot in current LLM risk mitigation practices: the lack of evaluation and control over how defenses influence non-target risks.
-To ensure truly trustworthy deployment, it is imperative to move beyond isolated evaluations and adopt a holistic perspective that systematically accounts for cross-risk dynamics and potential side effects.
+In this paper, we uncover a critical paradox in LLM safety: defense mechanisms designed to act as shields can inadvertently act as saboteurs.
+By introducing $\mathsf{CrossRiskEval}$, we systematically quantify these cross-risk interactions across 14 LLMs and 12 defense strategies.
+Our extensive empirical study reveals that defenses are rarely isolated interventions; instead, they frequently induce significant collateral damage, such as fairness editors exacerbating privacy leakage and safety alignment amplifying latent biases.
+Crucially, our mechanistic analysis traces these behavioral conflicts to \textit{conflict-entangled neurons}---shared internal representations that pull the model in opposing directions across different risk dimensions.
+These findings demonstrate that current defenses are insufficient for the complex risk landscape of LLMs.
+We hope this work catalyzes a shift from single-dimensional toward interaction-aware alignment strategies that address the root causes of neural entanglement.

 \mypara{Possible Defense Solutions.} Our analysis reveals that introducing defense mechanisms can alter the activation states of conflict-entangled neurons, thereby triggering new unintended behaviors.
 To mitigate such effects, future defense designs should strive to minimize perturbations to conflict-entangled neurons.
 One possible strategy is to apply selective fine-tuning that deliberately avoids updating high-attribution neurons associated with non-target risks.
-Another approach is suppressing neuron groups whose activations contribute to multiple risk dimensions through pruning-based methods or attribution-aware masking.
 By integrating such neuron-aware strategies into the defense design process, we can move toward more robust and risk-isolated LLM deployments.